A group of people posing in front of institutional banners in a bright indoor space

 A new partnership between the province's largest post-secondary institutions is creating a made-in-Manitoba pathway to earning an engineering degree.

-Students graduating from Red River College Polytechnic’s (RRC Polytech) Engineering Technology programs are now eligible for direct entry into a department program in the Price Faculty of Engineering at the University of Manitoba (UM), creating career options and opportunities for new graduates or industry professionals looking to level up.
+Students graduating from Red River College Polytechnic’s (RRC Polytech) Engineering Technology programs are now eligible for entry directly into an undergraduate program in the Price Faculty of Engineering at the University of Manitoba (UM), creating career options and opportunities for new graduates or industry professionals looking to level up.

 This new partnership provides RRC Polytech Engineering Technology graduates the ability to further their education and earn an engineering degree in Manitoba, allowing students to experience the benefits of both programs through an accelerated approach.
-Pathways are available for up to ten RRC Polytech graduates per year applying to UM’s Civil Engineering or Mechanical Engineering programs in Fall 2025.
+The agreements build on a partnership announced in spring of 2025, and now includes pathways into all undergraduate engineering programs at UM.

 We’re thrilled to see this partnership with RRC Polytech become a reality.
 This will mean an easier transition for students, as we work together to develop and keep engineering talent here in Manitoba.